 Lapine is a very small town located in the state of Alabama.
 With a population of 1,959 people and just one neighborhood, Lapine is the 224th largest community in Alabama.

-Lapine is a blue-collar town, with 35.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lapine is generally considered to be a blue-collar town.
+35.77% of the Lapine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lapine is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Lapine who work in office and administrative support (17.15%), management occupations (8.52%), and teaching (6.20%).

 In Lapine, however, the average commute to work is quite long.
 On average, people spend 36.93 minutes each day getting to work, which is significantly higher than the national average.